INDICATIONS

 ALLERGIC REACTIONS

 Allergic reactions associated with administration of ENBREL during clinical trials have been reported in <2% of patients.
-If an anaphylactic reaction or other serious allergic reaction occurs, administration of ENBREL should be discontinued immediately and appropriate therapy initiated.
+If an anaphylactic reaction or other serious allergic reaction occurs, discontinue administration of ENBREL and initiate appropriate therapy immediately.

 IMMUNIZATIONS

-Live vaccines should not be administered to patients on ENBREL.
-Pediatric patients, if possible, should be brought up to date with all immunizations prior to initiating ENBREL.
+Avoid concurrent administration of live vaccines with ENBREL.
+Patients, if possible, should be brought up to date with all immunizations prior to initiating ENBREL.
 In patients with exposure to varicella virus, temporarily discontinue ENBREL and consider prophylactic treatment with Varicella Zoster Immune Globulin.

 AUTOIMMUNITY

 Autoantibodies may develop with ENBREL, and rarely lupus-like syndrome or autoimmune hepatitis may occur.
 These may resolve upon withdrawal of ENBREL.
-Stop ENBREL if lupus-like syndrome or autoimmune hepatitis develops.
+Stop ENBREL if findings suggestive of lupus-like syndrome or autoimmune hepatitis develop and evaluate the patient.

 The use of ENBREL in patients with granulomatosis with polyangiitis receiving immunosuppressive agents (eg, cyclophosphamide) is not recommended.